MrksHfmn/selfhosted/README.md

 # selfhosted
-Scripts and files for selfhosted services
+Scripts and files for selfhosted services!